umhau/umhau.github.io/_posts/2020-11-12-set-up-passwordless-ssh.md

 categories: walkthroughs
 ---

 Using ssh without a password involves encryption keys -- a public key and a private key -- to authenticate you.
-Those keys are stored, usually, in `~/.ssh/`.
+Those keys are usually stored in `~/.ssh/`.
 Though they can go anywhere else, too - just have to tell ssh where to find them.

 ```
 ~/.ssh/id_rsa